People with a particular religious affiliation

 There are numerous holy scriptures associated with the various forms of Buddhism.
 They are collectively known as the “Tripitaka” or Three Baskets, consisting of “Vinaya Pitaka” or monastic rules, the “Sutra Pitaka” or sermons and the “Abhidharma Pitaka” or higher philosophy.

-The teachings of the Buddha are collectively known as the “Dharma” in Sanskrit, (or the “Dhamma” in Pali), often translated as “the path”.12 Buddhism is not based on reverence for holy books, but rather than study, the emphasis is on the practice of teachings.
+The teachings of the Buddha are collectively known as the “Dharma” in Sanskrit, or the “Dhamma” in Pali (an ancient language primarily used by Theravada Buddhists), often translated as “the path”.13 Buddhism emphasises the practice of teachings, rather than reverence for holy books, but rather than study, the emphasis is on the practice of teachings.

 4.2.2.3 Religious leaders